AhmedAli2006/Stress-Prediction/README.md

   7) tags_SN.csv
   8) info.txt

 The Raw dataset is used to predict the stress level.
-But the time logs for different processes is used from the processed folder because the time logs in the Raw Data folder are not correct as for few students the tags are 9 and others have 7 tags only which does not give a clear information about which process started at what time.
+But the time logs for different processes are used from the processed folder because the time logs in the Raw Data folder are not correct for a few students the tags are 9 and others have 7 tags only which does not give clear information about which process started at what time.

 The Final Notebook.ipynp file contains all the codes.